Alliedium/awesome-devops/13_k8s_dev_tools_openlens_k9s_22-sep-2022/README.md

 source ~/.p10k.zsh
 ```

-or, close and re-open the ssh connection to VM
+or, close and re-open the SSH connection to VM

 ## References ##